warslett/table-builder/docs/en/getting_started.md

 ```php
 $dataAdapter->mapSortToggle('last_login', fn(User $a, User $b) => $a->getLastLogin() < $b->getLastLogin() ? -1 : 1));
 ```
-When the table is rendered by the TwigRenderer or PhtmlRenderer it will include a clickable toggle on the column heading to toggle the sort ascending or descending.
+When the table is rendered by an Html Renderer it will include a clickable toggle on the column heading to toggle the sort ascending or descending.
 The link will set the sort_column parameter on the querystring of the request which applies the corresponding sort toggle to the data adapter.
 For example the querystring `?users[sort_column]=email&users[sort_dir]=desc` will sort the results descending using the sort toggle for the column named "email".

 ## <a name="Pagination"></a>Pagination
 Table results are paginated using parameters on the query string.
-TwigRenderer and PhtmlRenderer will display page links below the table.
+Html Renderers will display page links below the table.

-Tables have a "rows per page" limit and the table will only display results up to the limiy.
+Tables have a "rows per page" limit and the table will only display results up to the limit.
 When the data surpasses the limit, the data adapter will load a page of results selected using the 'page' attribute in the query string.
 For example if the table is named "users" then the querystring `?users[page]=2` will display the second page.